-Making the most out of your freezer is a great way to keep a well-stocked kitchen while minimizing food waste.
+Making the most out of your freezer is a great way to keep a well-stocked kitchen while minimising food waste.
 A well stocked freezer also serves to reduce the frequency of supermarket trips.

 Traditionally frozen foods have been viewed as processed or seen as less healthy, however, these days there is so much choice when it comes to frozen healthy food as well as many fresh foods which freeze surprisingly well!